Bluehost vs GoDaddy comparison 2019 Review

 The truth is that, if you have to go for the most complete plan of this section, then choose GoDaddy, because thanks to the free domain, free SSL certificate, x2 processing power and premium DNS, it offers more value at a lower cost than Bluehost.

 However, a word of caution: Shared web hosting is meant for small websites, personal blogs and similar sites.
 Never use it to host a heavy-traffic e-commerce store or anything similar, because you won’t have the resources necessary for an optimal performance.

-It can also be excellent for experiments, especially if you go for the most affordable plans that even at a 36-month payment remain cheap.
+It can also be excellent for experiments since both of them offer a money back guarantee, especially if you go for the most affordable plans that even at a 36-month payment remain cheap.